kingston85/brightwood-hsms/README.md

 local storage, so a school not using Firebase Sync can keep working entirely offline.
 Firebase Sync itself, naturally, still needs a real connection to actually sync; while offline it just resumes the moment the connection comes back.

-If you edit any of the app's own files after deploying, bump `CACHE_VERSION` at the top of `sw.js` so returning visitors pick up the change instead of a stale cached copy.
+The cache is only ever a fallback for when there's no network — every load with a connection always fetches the current files fresh, so deploying an update just works; nobody needs to clear anything on their end.
+If you ever change any of the app's own files, bump `CACHE_VERSION` at the top of `sw.js` too — it doesn't affect whether people see the update (they always do), it just makes sure the *previous* version's cached files actually get cleaned up instead of sitting there unused.

 ### WhatsApp